kyma-project/kyma-environment-broker/docs/08-02-deprovisioning-kyma-environment.md

 There is one exception, and that is the `subaccount-cleanup` job.
 [KEB parses the `User-Agent` HTTP header](https://github.com/kyma-project/kyma-environment-broker/blob/c3579f71078208917abfa8c57d9c7b4ba7f4bb5f/internal/process/deprovisioning/btp_operator_cleanup.go#L87) for
 `DELETE` call on `/service_instances/${instance_id}` endpoint and forwards it through the operation to the processing step `btp_operator_cleanup` handling soft delete for existing SAP BTP Service Operator resources.
-Because the `subaccount-cleanup` job is triggered automatically and deletes only SKRs where the whole subaccount is intended for deletion, it is necessary to execute the SAP BTP Service Operator cleanup procedure as well.
+Because the `subaccount-cleanup` job is triggered automatically and deletes only Kyma runtimes where the whole subaccount is intended for deletion, it is necessary to execute the SAP BTP Service Operator cleanup procedure as well.